remyzorg/pendulum/README.md

   let state = Js.to_bool media##.paused in

   (* when the video starts or restarts playing,
-     switch the display of the buttong*) loop (
+     switch the display of the button*) loop (
     present media##onplay
       !(play_pause##.textContent := Js.some @@ Js.string "Pause"); pause)